wso2/docs-is/en/docs/deploy/security/enable-java-security-manager.md

         ```

         !!! warning
         	WSO2 no longer recommends MD5 for JAR signing due to cryptographic limitations.

-3. Open the security policy file, and replace the `grant signedBy` parameter value with the new `signFiles` alias key, as shown below.
+3. Open the security policy file and replace the `grant signedBy` parameter value with the new `signFiles` alias key as shown below.

     ``` java
     grant signedBy "signFiles" {